abdimk/JobHub/README.md

   </div>

 </div>
+** JobHub **
-**JobHub** - a simple nextjs / fastapi website that allows you to search for jobs with different parameters.
+- a simple nextjs / fastapi website that allows you to search for jobs with different parameters.

 ## Features